m-lego/m65/notes/how_matrix_works_extra.md

 #define DIODE_DIRECTION COL2ROW

 ```

-n
-for right handside circuit that is
+and for right handside circuit that is

 ```C